Why Do LED Lights Flicker? 6 Common Causes + Easy Fixes

 If the flickering of the LED lamp occurs only sometimes, troubleshooting is the most difficult.
 The following causes can be responsible for the occasional flickering:

 The first two points have already been described in the previous sections.
 A small power supply is built into all 110V LED lamps.
 This is a frequent source of errors, especially with no-name lamps.
-Voltage fluctuations in the mains supply can also be responsible for LED lamps flickering only sometimes.
+Voltage fluctuations in the mains supply or outside interference can also be responsible for LED lamps flickering only sometimes.

 The easiest way for troubleshooting is if you have several identical LED lamps installed in your household.
 You can simply swap each other and see if the occasional flickering now occurs with the other lamp.
 In this case, the lamp is likely to die soon.